ljazzy51/jaczko_web_dev/In_Class_Notes/11_29_notes.md

 - In css specificity ids have a weight of 100 classes have 10 and tags have 1
 - headers display block and therefore take up the whole space allowed
 - changing the cursor doesnt change the capabilities. javascript does
+- gsap.from('body', 2, {opacity: 0})
+    - (selector, time, what we want it to go to)
+- document.getElementsByTagName gets a collection back